-A special look at my favorite episodes of the Dan Harmon series continues as we celebrate the season for a return to academics.
+A special look at my favorite episodes of the Dan Harmon series continues as we celebrate the show’s debut on Netflix.
 Each edition of this 5-part series will look at 5 episodes over the show’s six seasons – yes, even season 4.
 Well, maybe.

 Make sure you check out PART 1 as we get into our next edition.

 Season 1, Episode 22

 We all know that Pierce Hawthorne (CHEVY CHASE) isn’t really a good dude.
 But for the most part, the elder sanitary wipes heir is a guy just trying to fit in with a younger crowd who takes things too far, like when he pulls down Shirley’s (Yvette Nicole Brown) pants to copy the hi-jinx of Troy and Abed.
 For his desire to be accepted, Pierce gets kicked out of the group and spends the next 20 minutes or so trying to get back in.

 Pierce bounces between being angry with the group and begging to get back in, and we see the full range of what Chase can do with the character here, and what the study group means to the old man.
 I think it’s probably Chase’s best episode in the series.

 Elsewhere, Troy (Donald Glover) and Abed are doing classic 80s comedy tropes to mixed results, while Jeff and Britta face off against a trio of high school students taking classes at Greendale for college credit.
 The kids are rightly mocking of the older pair and Jeff and Britta let out their inner Pierce to get back to them.
 The final confrontation, a “duh-doi” contest, should be obnoxious, but it works so well with the rest of the episode.
 Plus we get a slo-mo food fight to close out the episode, so it’s all worth it.

 Basic Rocket Science